Lven-Nemsy/Challenge-6/README.md

 ## Credits

 Troubleshooted with Kyle Jocoy.
-Used Phind.com for debugging.
+Used Phind.com and AskBCS for debugging.

 ## License